tmpfs/prism-primitives/doc/readme.md

 This library exposes all the React Native visual components wrapped using the `Prism()` function.
 Class names are identical so it is a drop-in replacement.

+The API is considered locked and changes will only be made for bugs or if the underlying RN components being tracked change.

-The API is considered fixed.
-Bug fixes will be released under minor/patch versions and changes to the underlying RN components will be tracked via major versions.
+Bug fixes will be released under patch versions, new RN components under minor releases and major changes to the underlying RN components (deletions) will be tracked via major version releases.

 ## Getting Started